Forum Replies Created

 b) myofascial pain from SCM (ear and chin pain, HA), suboccipitals (HA), levator strain

-c) TOS/brachial plexus irritation from poor posture, or other separate elbow/arm issues since pt is L-handed
+c) TOS/brachial plexus irritation from poor posture, or other separate elbow/arm issues since pt is L-handed2.
+What is your top clinical diagnosis based on the objective information and why? (asterisk signs/symptoms)

 a) upper cervical jt dysfunction: poor posture crunching upper cervical facet jts, PPIVMs tight and PAIVMs reproduced ear pain, retraction reduces suboccipital pain